 Technische Universität Berlin

 Indira Gandhi Delhi Technical University for Women

-IEEE TPAMI, IEEE TMI, PLOS ONE, IEEE JBHI, IEEE RA-L, Elsevier’s CMIG, Elsevier’s AIIM, Elsevier’s CPMB, Ultrasonic Imaging, Springer’s IJCARS, MDPI J Imaging, MDPI Applied Science, Biomedical Optics Express, International Journal of Imaging Systems and Technology (IMA)-Editorial Board Member.
+IEEE TPAMI, IEEE TMI, PLOS ONE, IEEE JBHI, IEEE RA-L, Elsevier’s CMIG, Elsevier’s AIIM, Elsevier’s CPMB, Ultrasonic Imaging, Springer’s IJCARS, Journal of Pathology, MDPI J Imaging, MDPI Applied Science, Biomedical Optics Express, International Journal of Imaging Systems and Technology (IMA)-Editorial Board Member, Oxford Initiatives.

 UKRI ECR Forum, International Society of Ultrasound in Obstetrics and Gynecology (ISUOG), ESDIP Scientific Committee Member, TU Berlin-Alumni Network (International Contact- GB) and Manager of the LinkedIn TU Berlin Alumni Club UK, MedIAN-Medical Image Analysis Network, Lindau Alumni Network, Heidelberg Laureate Forum - Alumni Network, DAAD Alumni Network, Durtti-The Artificial Intelligence Group, Cancer Epigenetics Society, Science Advisory Board

 April 2021 | Harshita gave an invited talk “Artificial Intelligence in Medical Imaging - Methods, Applications, and Challenges” at Microsoft Research India.

 April 2021 | Harshita presented her research paper “Multi-modal Learning from Video, Eye Tracking, and Pupillometry for Operator Skill Characterization in Clinical Fetal Ultrasound” as oral presentation at IEEE ISBI 2021.